jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-But we don’t only have a crisis of high need, we have a crisis of **unmet** high need because our delivery of mental healthcare services is deeply flawed.
+But we don’t only have a crisis of high need, we have a crisis of **unmet** high need because our delivery of mental healthcare is deeply flawed.

-In 2019, well over half of the individuals in the U.S. with an active mental illness did not receive any treatment.  **More** **than** **half**!
+In 2019, well over half of the individuals in the U.S. with an active mental illness did not receive any treatment.  **More than half**!

 And for those suffering with a substance use disorder in that same year, 9 out of 10 people did not receive any treatment at all.